Frances Grant: Biography

-Grant appeared in Doubting Thomas (1935) after having her first major film role in the 1935 Western film Thunder Mountain opposite George O'Brien.
+As Frances Grant she had her first major film role, the part of Nugget, in the 1935 Western film Thunder Mountain opposite George O'Brien.
 In the following year she appeared as the leading lady of Gene Autry in Red River Valley (1936) and Oh, Susanna!
 (1936).
 In the latter film, Grant sings a duet with Autry on the song "Water Wheel" with Autry accompanying them on guitar.
 That same year she had leading roles in Born to Fight with Frankie Darro, The Traitor with Tim McCoy, and Cavalry opposite Bob Steele.

-Grant's last leading role was in Rich Relations (1937).
+Her last leading role was in Rich Relations (1937).
 She appeared in three additional films as a dancer uncredited.
 In the 1940s and 1950s, Grant worked as a dance director in films such as Masquerade in Mexico (1945), Mrs. Mike (1949), and Fancy Pants (1950).

+In 1939 Stella married the American boxer James "Jimmy" F. McCarron who had been a part of the American team at the 1932 Summer Olympics.
+The pair knew each other from their childhood, having attended the same schools in Somerville and dating each other in high school.
+The couple had two daughters, Phyllis and Linda.

+McCarron continued to work as a dancer, actress, and nightclub performer in Boston into the 1940s.
+She founded the Stella Fortier McCarron School of Dance in Boston, and was a member of both the Boston Dance Guild and Dance Masters of America.
+She also operated dance studios in Lexington, Massachusetts and Concord, Massachusetts.
+She retired from teaching in 1970, and lived the last 25 years of her life in Lexington.

-Frances Grant died in Lexington, Massachusetts, on February 20, 1982, at the age of 73.
+Stella McCarron died in Lexington, Massachusetts, on February 20, 1982, at the age of 68.